yandex-cloud/terraform-provider-yandex/docs/resources/kms_asymmetric_signature_key_iam_member.md

 * `role` - (Required) The role that should be applied.
 See [roles](https://cloud.yandex.com/docs/kms/security/).

-* `members` - (Required) Identities that will be granted the privilege in `role`.
-Each entry can have one of the following values:
+* `member` - (Required) The identity that will be granted the privilege that is specified in the `role` field.
+This field can have one of the following values:
   * **userAccount:{user_id}**: A unique user ID that represents a specific Yandex account.
   * **serviceAccount:{service_account_id}**: A unique service account ID.
   * **system:group:federation:{federation_id}:users**: All users in federation.